City, University of London

 School of Mathematics, Computer Science and Engineering

-The School is investing in academic excellence following its success in the recent REF 2014 which highlighted the world class quality of its research.
+The School is investing in academic excellence following its success in the REF 2014 which highlighted the world class quality of its research.

 What is Offered

 - A full tuition fee for UK and EU students.
 Applications from overseas applicants are welcome but the applicant must make appropriate arrangements to cover the difference between the overseas and UK tuition fee.